PlumpMath/async-redis/README.md

 # async-redis

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library wrapping the Jedis client for Redis in a `core.async` interface.

 ## Usage